On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Exploring DTs in UAVs: Simulation, Safety, and Beyond

 The acceleration and velocity of UAV $m$ are constrained by their respective maximum limits, $a_{\text{max}}$ and $v_{\text{max}}$.

 9. \textbf{Minimum Safe Distance Between UAVs}:

 The minimum distance $d_{\text{min}}$ between UAVs $i$ and $j$ must be maintained to avoid collisions.

 The predictive capabilities of the DT are utilized, even in the presence of estimation errors.
-The optimization problem is formulated as a multi-agent decision-making process and addressed using the Multi-Agent Proximal Policy Optimization (MAPPO) method.
+The joint optimization problem~\eqref{eq:iscc_obj_energy}--\eqref{eq:iscc_c_dist} is formulated as a multi-agent Markov decision process (MDP) and addressed using the Multi-Agent Proximal Policy Optimization (MAPPO) method.
 To improve training performance, techniques such as Beta-distribution policies \cite{chou2017beta} and attention mechanisms \cite{vaswani2017attention} are incorporated, allowing faster convergence and enhanced outcomes.

 In ISCC networks, users first conduct radar sensing to gather multi-view data, which is then uploaded to edge computing servers to support low-latency services.
 In distributed DT-enabled ISCC networks, a framework combining centralized training with decentralized execution is employed.
-In this framework, agents take actions using their actor networks while the centralized critic networks are trained for each policy.
+In this framework, agents take actions using their actor networks while the centralized critic networks are trained for each agent type.
 Since rewards are often dependent on the actions and states of multiple agents, which are difficult for users and UAVs to evaluate independently, the DT plays a key role.
 During operation, observations and actions are collected from the agents as they interact with the physical environment.
 These data are then sent to the DT layer to update the virtual twins.
 Using this information, the DT layer evaluates rewards by calculating metrics like actual computing time and energy consumption.
 Additionally, the DT layer dynamically estimates key hyperparameters, such as the task information distribution, in real time.
 The DT layer combines all observations into a global state and sends it to the critic networks for each type of agent.
 These critic networks then act as centralized state-value functions to guide decision-making effectively.

-Numerical results demonstrate that the proposed approach effectively balances radar sensing accuracy and computational energy consumption.
-Additionally, energy efficiency is improved compared to existing methods, emphasizing the potential of DTs in managing complex networks.
+Numerical results demonstrate that the proposed approach effectively balances radar beampattern performance~\eqref{eq:iscc_obj_beam} and computational energy consumption~\eqref{eq:iscc_obj_energy}.
+Additionally, energy efficiency with respect to~\eqref{eq:iscc_obj_energy} is improved compared to existing methods, emphasizing the potential of DTs in managing complex networks.